siberianfox/g2wiki/Alarm-Processing.md

 The following use cases are supported:

 ####Soft Limit
-- **Soft Limit**: A Gcode block is received that would exceed the maximum or minimum travel in one or more axes.
+A Gcode block is received that would exceed the maximum or minimum travel in one or more axes.
 This could be true because the cutting path exceeds the available machine extents, or because the part was located (zeroed) on the table incorrectly (e.g. “not centered”).
 In either case assume the job is not recoverable.
 Soft limits are only applied if the machine is homed.
 The desired behavior is triggered as soon as the Gcode block is interpreted.
 - Transition to [ALARM state](#alarm) (from RUN state)

 ####Limit Switches
 - **Limit Switch Hit**: A limit switch has been hit.
 Depending on the action settings, machine type, velocities, switches and other factors the position may or may not be preserved.
 The desired behavior is to transition to an